lupyuen/lupyuen.github.io/src/pr.md

 # Appendix: Build NuttX with CMake

-_Why did our Pull Request fail with this CMake Error?_
+_Why did our NuttX Pull Request fail with this CMake Error?_

 ```yaml
 Cmake in present: rv-virt/smp